Lucas-Christopher/SI1_Lab03/README.md

 _Activity_: Practicing progressive development with HTML5, CSS3, JavaScript and Java.
 The activity is an application that registers a series and films catalog.

-_Frameworks_: AngularJS, Spring and all your universe;
+_Frameworks_: AngularJS, Spring framework (Spring Boot, Spring MVC and Spring Data JPA);

 _Database_: PostgreSQL